 Bring along a something to keep you occupied. ie; book, iPad, iPhone, portable speakers

 A Registered Nurse will monitor your Blood Pressure, Heart Rate, Temperature and how well you are breathing for the length of the infusion.

 For more information on Ferric Carboxymaltose visit:

-Oxford Street Medical Centre provides our services to the whole of Brisbane, Brisbane South, South Side, Bulimba, Hawthorne, Balmoral, Morningside, Norman Park, East Brisbane, Murarrie Cannon Hill, Coorparoo, Colmslie, Kangaroo Point.
+Oxford Street Medical Center provides our services to the whole of Brisbane, Brisbane South, South Side, Bulimba, Hawthorne, Balmoral, Morningside, Norman Park, East Brisbane, Murarrie, Cannon Hill, Coorparoo, Colmslie, Kangaroo Point.

 Click below to see our schedule or to book an appointment